cognitedata/reveal/griff-loader/README.md

 Optional parameters:

 - scaleYAxis: boolean: whether the yAxis (ySubDomain) should be adjusted when a time subdomain changes.
 This defaults to false.
+- onFetchTimeseries: an optional function that receives the external id and returns Promise<TImeseriesList>.
+This defaults to the old behaviour.
+- onFetchDatapoints: an optional function that receives the external id and granularity parameters and returns Promise<DatapointsGetAggregateDatapoint[] | DatapointsGetDatapoint[]>.
+This defaults to the old behaviour.

 ## Contributing